After Dinner with Piedmont: 5 Piedmontese Liquors to try!

 The coffee killer, in Italian “ammazzacaffé”, was born as a tradition of the nobles, who, after dinner, used to move into a special room to smoke a cigar and alternate a drop of liqueur while chatting from the living room.
 The people, fascinated by this high-ranking tradition, began to imitate the nobility so as to make it customary, even among the popular classes, to consume a glass of bitter after coffee at the end of a meal to warm the stomach and improve the mood.

 However, which bitter to choose?
-From the aperitif to the digestive, I recommend the products, by definition from Piedmont, that will accompany your dishes on gloomy days during the lockdown:
+From the aperitivo to the digestive, I recommend these Piedmontese liquors that will accompany your dishes on gloomy days during the lockdown:

 We are in the province of Asti and Giancarlo Mancino wanted to honor Vermouth, a fortified wine obtained by adding aromatic herbs ideal for an aperitif!